astroshrey/exowirc/source/helium-tutorial.rst

   ror_prior = ('uniform', 0., 0.25)
   jitter_prior = ('uniform', 1e-6, 1e-2)

-Define outliers rej:
+Define the parameters to reject outliers from the final target photometry:

 .. code-block:: Python

   sigma_cut = 4
   filter_width = 31

-Define fitting parameters:
+Define the parameters for how many steps to run the exoplanet PyMC3 posterior sampler:

 .. code-block:: Python